yegor256/blog/_posts/2014/jul/2014-07-21-read-only-master-branch.md

 appropriate permissions.
 All I can do is call a magic script, asking it to merge my branch.
 The script will try to merge, but before pushing into `master`, it will run all tests.
 And if any of them break, my branch will be rejected.
 My changes won't be merged.
-Now it's my responsibility &mdash; to fix them and call the script again.
+Now it's my responsibility&mdash;to fix them and call the script again.

 In the beginning, this approach slows down the development, because everybody